-If any changes have been made to the MPM Reference Design Libero project (for example, changing die, modification of MSS configuration settings, addition of FPGA fabric logic etc.), the project can be run through the normal Libero SoC design flow.
+If any changes have been made to the MPM Reference Design Libero project (e.g. changing die, modification of MSS configuration settings, addition of FPGA fabric logic etc.) the project can be run through the normal Libero SoC design flow.